Organizational structure: Military command and control

 There are correspondences between Mintzberg's organizational archetypes and various approaches to military Command and Control (C2).
 Mintzberg's Machine Bureaucracy represents a highly centralized approach to C2, with a narrow allocation of decision rights, restricted patterns of interaction among organization members, and a restricted flow of information.
 Mintzberg's Adhocracy, on the other hand, represents a more networked and less centralized approach to C2, with more individual initiative and self-synchronization.
 It involves a broader allocation of decision rights, broader interaction patterns, and broader information distribution.
 Mintzberg's other organization types (for example, the Professional Bureaucracy and the Simple Structure) fall in between these two.

+Moreover, Walker et. al states the event analysis for systematic teamwork (EAST) method as one of the military command and control approach provides a means of describing emergent system-level features that result from the intricate interactions of system constituents (human and technical).
+They are modelled using task, social, and propositional networks and presented using an integrated methodologies approach.
+The social and technical principle of function and approximation, which states that similar individuals and the same technology may achieve the same objective via entirely distinct paths and entirely different starting points, is one important aspect of EAST.
+In addition, desirable emergent features, such as systems level "shared awareness", pace, agility, and self-synchronization might appear due to the indisputable reality that humans may adjust to the techno-organisational aspects of a particular system.

 Operational and informal

 The set organizational structure may not coincide with facts, evolving in operational action.
 Such divergence decreases performance, when growing as a wrong organizational structure may hamper cooperation and thus hinder the completion of orders in due time and within limits of resources and budgets.
+Further, the informal organization, which is the structure of social interactions that emerges within organizations, may be subject to restrictions also tends to lag in its integration into the newly established formal organisation, whereas formal organization or the subjective norms system created by managers can be changed relatively quickly.

 Organizational structures should be adaptive to process requirements, aiming to optimize the ratio of effort and input to output.